snkruti/MiniProject1-2021/section-2.md

 Merge: Usually done using a pull request, you can take changes that were made to a secondary branch and combine it to the original repository.

+Checkout: The git checkout command lets you navigate between the branches created by git branch.

+Push: A command used to upload local repository content to a remote repository.

+Pull: A command used to fethc and download repository content from a remote repository to a local repository.